 Serving on the YWCA Bergen County Board is an extraordinary opportunity for strategic and future focused leaders who are passionate about the YWCA’s mission and vision.
 If you are interested in volunteering or in recommending an outstanding candidate, please contact Sonya Collins at [email protected]

-Helen Archontou was named Chief Executive Officer of the YWCA Bergen County in July 2011, and her focus has been on guiding the organization towards living its name and its mission.
-Helen brings with her nearly 20 years of executive management experience in the not-for-profit sector, which included heading up St. Clare’s Hospital’s Center for the Protection of Children serving Morris & Sussex Counties; founding and leading Wynona’s House, New Jersey’s first co-location child advocacy and treatment center of child abuse serving Essex County; and directing the Bergen County Literacy Volunteers of America chapter.
+Helen Archontou was named Chief Executive Officer of YWCA Bergen County in July 2011, and her focus has been on guiding the organization in living its mission.
+Helen brings nearly 20 years of executive management experience in the not-for-profit sector, which included heading up St. Clare’s Hospital’s Center for the Protection of Children serving Morris & Sussex Counties; founding and leading Wynona’s House, New Jersey’s first co-location child advocacy and treatment center of child abuse serving Essex County; and directing the Bergen County Literacy Volunteers of America chapter.
 She also served as Multidisciplinary Team Coordinator for the Bergen County Prosecutor’s Office Sex Crimes & Child Abuse Unit.

-Under Helen’s leadership, YWCA Bergen County has expanded program offerings, deepening the YW’s commitment to its mission: eliminating racism, empowering women, standing up for social justice, and helping families and strengthening communities.
+Under Helen’s leadership, YWCA Bergen County has expanded program offerings, deepening the YW’s commitment to its mission: eliminating racism, empowering women, standing up for social justice, helping families, and strengthening communities.